 But he shook his head, saying, “I cannot.”

-“Why?” she demanded, trying to sound genuinely angry; had Nerys not made the threat to her she had, she actually would’ve felt indignant on her old friend’s behalf, after all.
+“Why?” she demanded, trying to sound genuinely angry; after all, had Nerys not made the threat to her she had, she actually would’ve felt indignant on her old friend’s behalf.
 “You ought to think about the fact that she shouldn’t even need it; she even received a Starfleet commission once.
 And that you were the only officer willing to write it isn’t a fair situation for her; she’s been wronged more by the galaxy than she’s wronged anyone else, and I don’t care what anyone else says about that, it’s true, and you know it.
 Personally, I think it would be almost without honor to just deny her what she deserves on such arbitrary grounds.”

 “It is not arbitrary grounds, and we know nothing of the sort,” Worf barked in response.
 “She has never even talked much about her role in the entire affair.
 And to write the recommendation, remember, I had to ask her about it, and it was like pulling ridge-hairs out of a petulant child to get even a minimum of information.
 She is still hiding something, Jadzia; I am certain of that.”